risawitama/verbose-potato/README.md

-## I thought my wife was joking when she said she'd leave me if I didn't stop signing "I'm A Believer"...
-Then I saw her face.
+## For Valentine's day, I decided to get my wife some beads for an abacus.
+It's the little things that count.